Skip to content

 size property

-Return the current size of the data on disk
+Return the current size of the buffered data

 append(*args)